 The mood at the end of The Virtues of Limits seems pessimistic and quietist.
-Wendell Berry’s account of the ‘unsettling of America’ suggests intense cultural dispositions to ‘displacement’ (pp.146-147).
-Homesteads surrendered to cities as imperatives to expand and exploit took hold.
+McPherson is inspired by the agrarian poet Wendell Berry’s account of the ‘unsettling of America’, which speaks of intense cultural imperatives to ‘displacement’ (pp.146-147).
+Homesteads surrendered to cities as impulses to expand and exploit took hold.
 The meaning of work changed, from providing for one’s family while contributing a little to the society to a means of fulfilling our consumptive habits.
 The tone of conservative lament sounds clearly in such remarks.
 Romantic and nostalgic visions of the past can disguise the toil and risks of earlier generations of workers.
 However, one can persevere through hard work if one feels it has a meaning – that is contributes to something beyond itself that matters.
 It is a sustaining and motivating sense of mattering that gets lost in a culture where too many people struggle in what the anthropologist David Graeber nicely called Bullshit Jobs (Graeber 2019).

 McPherson does not offer practical means to create an economically decentralised culture.
 It would be pointless to do so anyway without his motivating us to want it.
 The book ends with his conception of humans as ‘home-seeking, home-building and home-loving creatures’ (p.14).
 We are natural-born oikophiliacs who should value household, family and community life, and our rootedness in local traditions within a nurturing nation state.
 These indicate limits within which human beings should create their lives.
 It is this sense of human limitedness that acts as a check to our impulse to self-transcendence.
 At the end of the book, McPherson speaks of what he calls the ‘Sabbath-orientation’ – a means for making time and space in life for intrinsically-valuable activities.
 Rest and contemplation do not find any natural home in an insatiable world of busy-ness and distraction.